adclama9/French_translation_audio/README.md

 ## Dependencies you have to install to run this

--requirements.txt
+-requirements.txt\
--ffmpeg
+-ffmpeg\
--e-speak & espean-ng
+-e-speak & espean-ng\
-instructions
+instructions\
-vvvvvvvv
+vvvvvvvvvvvv

 1.Download and install the Windows version of espeak: http://espeak.sourceforge.net/download.html